mnets/pymnet/.github/CONTRIBUTING.md

 $ python -m pymnet.tests
 ```

+## Writing tests

+Please ensure that your code is covered by unit tests.
+We use `codecov` to monitor coverage, and the `codecov/project` check integrated with the GitHub repository checks if a commit decreases coverage.

+## Formatting code

+Please use `black` to format your code and `isort` to sort imports.
+Both can be installed via `pip install ".[dev]"`.

+## Writing documentation

+Please follow the `numpydoc` docstring standard explained [here](https://numpydoc.readthedocs.io/en/latest/format.html).

 ## Building documentation

 With the repository cloned in the current directory, you can build the